atantos/TextAssociations.jl/docs/src/guide/preprocessing.md

 using TextAssociations
 using BenchmarkTools

-text = repeat("Sample text for benchmarking. ", 1000)
+s = repeat("Sample text for benchmarking. ", 1000)

 # Minimal preprocessing
 minimal = TextNorm(